coterahq/learn-era-by-example/README.md

 ### The `.learn.ts` files

-Each `.learn.ts` file contains examples of how to use the concept in nasty.
+Each `.learn.ts` file contains examples of how to use the concept in ERA.
 Start in these files to see examples on how to use a concept.

 ### The `.test.ts` files